 The Risk Committee and the Board retain overall responsibility to maintain adequate, sound and appropriate risk management processes and internal control mechanisms for the purpose of assessing and managing exposure to Liquidity Risk.
-The Board has delegated oversight of the risk controls and day-to-day management of these risk controls to Arch and HPS.
+The Board has delegated oversight of the risk controls and day-to-day management of these risk controls to the investment managers.
 The Chief Risk Officer has been assigned the responsibility of monitoring Liquidity Risk.

-As part of its risk management program, Watford assesses its liquidity position as it related to assets, liabilities, and collateral on a quarterly basis.
-This monitoring includes stressing the asset, liability, and both portfolios simultaneously.
+As part of its risk management program, Watford assesses its liquidity position as it relates to assets, liabilities, and collateral on a quarterly basis.